meken/sql-partitioned-tables/README.md

 In order to simplify things, we'll be assuming that the data is in a single table `orders`, which has a clustered index on `customer_id` and `order_date` columns.
-The `order_date` will be used for partitioning, and the table won't have any other indexes as all reads happen through `customer_id` column and we want to keep the indexes to a minimum to ensure that writes are lightning quick.
+The `order_date` will be used for partitioning, and the table won't have any other indexes as all reads happen through `customer_id` column and we want to keep the indexes to a minimum to ensure that writes are lightning quick in the hot data store.

 In this example we'll be keeping the data in the hot data store for 10 days before it gets copied to the warm store.
 So, we'll have to have at least 10 partitions in the hot table.
-However, in order to minimize expensive data movement during partition maintenance of a sliding window it's recommended to keep the first and the last partitions empty.
+However, in order to minimize expensive data movement during partition maintenance of a sliding window, it's recommended to keep the first and the last partitions empty.
 That leads to two more partitions at the both ends of the date range.
 In addition, we'll be probably doing the partition switching nightly, and to ensure that we have an empty partition at all times, as at night we're already storing data in tomorrow's partition, we'll add another partition as a buffer.
 So, we end up with 13 partitions.